lecaillon/Evolve.Doc/content/concepts/_index.md

 A versioned migration is composed of a **version**, an informative **description** and a **checksum**.
 The first numbers that make up the version of your migration may be the release version of your application followed by a counter.

-<i class="fa fa-exclamation-triangle"></i> A versioned migration is executed only once.
+<i class="fas fa-info-circle"></i> A versioned migration is executed only once.

-<i class="fa fa-hand-o-right"></i> The version must be unique.
+<i class="far fa-hand-point-right"></i> The version must be unique.

-<i class="fa fa-hand-o-right"></i> They are applied in the order of their versions.
+<i class="far fa-hand-point-right"></i> They are applied in the order of their versions.

-<i class="fa fa-hand-o-right"></i> The checksum is stored in the Evolve metadata table and used to detect accidental changes.
+<i class="far fa-hand-point-right"></i> The checksum is stored in the Evolve metadata table and used to detect accidental changes.

 ##### Naming